harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ebs-loss-by-tag.md

     </table>
 </details>

-## Experiment Examples
+## Fault Examples

 ### Common and AWS specific tunables

-Refer the [common attributes](../common-tunables-for-all-experiments) and [AWS specific tunable](./aws-experiments-tunables) to tune the common tunables for all experiments and aws specific tunables.
+Refer the [common attributes](../common-tunables-for-all-faults) and [AWS specific tunable](./aws-fault-tunables) to tune the common tunables for all faults and aws specific tunables.

 ### Target single volume